 Pigs are an excellent model for testing the adhesive abilities of these hydrogels and cryogels because their skin is so close to human skin.

 And Animal Biotech is proud of the role it has played in this sort of work.
-We’ve spent more than 25 years helping biomedical researchers use live porcine models and cadavers to make important medical discoveries.
+We’ve spent more than 25 years helping biomedical researchers use post-mortem porcine tissues to make important medical discoveries.

 Contact us today to learn more about how porcine models can help you in your research.